Final Exam Decision Engine: GPA, Strategy & Score Simulator

 Note: Grading scales may vary by institution.
 Check your course syllabus for exact ranges.

-Situation: Sarah has an 78% in Calculus and wants to finish with a solid B (83%).
-Her final exam is worth 35% of her grade.
+Situation: A student has 78% in Calculus and wants to finish with at least 83%.
+The final exam is worth 35%.

 - Current Grade: 78%